Travel

 Students who must travel outside the United States due to a personal, family, and/or medical emergency during university closures should email f1@sfsu.edu (F-1 international students) or exchange@sfsu.edu (exchange students).

-The email should include the student’s name, SF State student ID, departure and return dates from and to the United States, and the best way to contact the student.
+The email should include the student’s name, SFSU student ID, departure and return dates from and to the United States, and the best way to contact the student.
 Students do not need a travel signature to leave the United States (it is only required for re-entry).
 For students who leave the United States due to an emergency without a valid travel signature, the Division of International Education will take measures to support their re-entry process.

 F-1 International Students